SLMillar/hobby-selector/en/step_1.md

 You can upgrade your project to make it more engaging by doing the following:

 + Add more hobbies so you can have a wider range to choose from.
+Remember to:
+  + Add a different symbol to display for each activity
   + Increase the number of `else if... then` blocks so you can add more icons
   + Increase the random range to more than three to match the number of added hobbies
 + Add a timer countdown to track each hobby you complete.